 Of course one of the things about an anthology about food is that it tends to get authors thinking in terms of kitchens, of hearths, and of families.
-This tends to inevitably character-driven to stories about family relationships: often grandmothermother-daughter or granddaughter.
+This tends to lead inevitably to character-driven stories about family relationships: often mother-daughter or grandmother-granddaughter.
 There are stories in the anthology that you won't even recognize as speculative fiction, let alone SF for fantasy.
 Still, they are perfectly readable, if occasionally lacking in any obvious purpose.